Departments, Schools, and Programs

-Anthropology is the study of human diversity in all places and at all times, addressing the most fundamental questions about human origins and human nature.
-Sub-fields include physical, cultural, and evolutionary anthropology; linguistics; and archaeology.
+Anthropology is the study of human diversity and addresses fundamental questions about human origins and human nature.
+Subfields include physical, cultural, and evolutionary anthropology; linguistics; and archaeology.

 Biology is the science of life, and encompasses molecular, cellular, and physiological processes, evolutionary diversity, ecological relationships, and global systems.
 Biologists study life from prehistoric times to organisms alive today and model how life may change in the future.
-In addition to specialization in botany, entomology and ecology, WSU offers a degree in zoology (the biology of animals).
+In addition to specializations in botany, entomology, and ecology, WSU offers a degree in zoology (the biology of animals).

 Chemistry studies the molecular nature and characteristics of substances and the changes they undergo.
-It is a fundamental discipline that is interconnected to many other scientific disciplines and technologies.
+It is a fundamental discipline and interconnected to many other scientific disciplines and technologies.

 Together, criminal justice and criminology examine the causes and patterns of criminal behavior, the institutions and individuals that work within the criminal justice system, and the role law plays in the prevention and responses to crime.

 DTC is an interdisciplinary degree program that combines the creative production and critical exploration of digital media.
-DTC emphasizes a historical, rhetorical, and cultural understanding of digital media so as to prepare students for problem solving and communicating both locally and globally.
+Studies emphasize a historical, rhetorical, and cultural understanding of digital media and prepare students for solving communications needs locally, nationally, and globally.

-Scholars in this discipline study the English language in many forms, including literature, technology, and its cultural function.
-Study in English involves applied skills in reading, critical thinking, and various kinds of writing – creative, professional, and analytical – in a range of contexts, including print and electronic media.
+Scholars study the English language in many forms, including literature, technology, and its cultural function.
+Students develop skills in critical reading and analysis, and gain experience in creative, professional, and analytical writing across a range of contexts, including print and electronic media.